-To access the system health check overview, log in as admin to MyQ and go to MyQ, System health check, or click on the system health check icon on the top-right side of the window.
+To access the system health check overview, log in as admin to MyQ and go to MyQ, System Health Check or click on the system health check button on the top-right side of the window.

-Click Run to trigger the System health check Task schedule to perform a check with these date and severity settings.
+Click Run to trigger the System health check Task schedule to perform a check.

 Error codes and their severity are listed in the table below.

 Main database health is not good; multiple messages can appear in the log